Most people will tell you that you need to rent a car to see Jeju properly. And for some travelers, that’s true.

 Want next-level info?
 Try the Jeju Bus – Jejudo Busro app.
 It shows live arrival times, bus capacity, and even stop-by-stop progress, super useful for tight connections or complicated trips.

-Jeju buses no longer accept cash so you’ll need a T-Money card to ride.
+Jeju buses no longer accept cash, so you’ll need a T-Money card or contactless Visa or Mastercard to ride.

-But there’s good news: you get two free transfers within 40 minutes if you tap in and out correctly.
-Just don’t forget to reload it when needed.
+The good news is you get two free transfers within 40 minutes if you tap in and out correctly.

 Book a Tour if It’s Too Much